Literate Programming Writ Large

 What are the advantage of literate programming?
 I listed some in my essay and video about the literate devops idea, but perhaps a picture is worth more than prose:

-While connecting your code with your programming agenda is quite useful, the most compelling reason to use literate programming for managing large code bases can be summarized with this screenshot:
+While you can connect your code to your programming agenda, this screenshot shows the most compelling reason to use literate programming for managing large code bases:

 Disadvantages

 My largest literate-based coding project is over 8,000 lines of code.
-The surrounding prose adds an additional 10,000 lines (where most of those lines are non-wrapped paragraphs).
+The surrounding prose adds 10,000 lines (where most of those lines are non-wrapped paragraphs).
 Is this large?
-Certainly not, but it is also larger than trivial.
+Certainly not, not trivial.
 I literalized it precisely to deal with complexity.2

-I’m not claiming that LP is any sort of panacea, but since I LP3 in Org-mode, which being built on Emacs, I can smooth some of the rough edges of my workflow by writing supporting functions.
+I’m not claiming that LP is any sort of panacea, but since I LP3 in Org-mode, which runs in Emacs, I can smooth some of the rough edges of my workflow by writing supporting functions.

 The issues that I face most often include: